 As we’ve already mentioned, real estate signs are a form of out-of-home advertising.
 And, as such, they are ideal for creating brand awareness.

 Use your logo on your real estate signs

-If you fail to feature your company’s logo on your sign, then it becomes almost worthless from a branding awareness perspective.
+If you fail to feature your real estate company’s logo on your sign, then it becomes almost worthless from a brand awareness perspective.

 So, start by making sure that your most valuable visual branding tool – your logo – is featured prominently on your sign.

 For more on real estate logo design, read 6 Unique Real Estate Logos That Can Help You Close The Sale.

 Use your brand colors on your real estate signs